 Maslenitsa, also known as “butter week” or “pancake week”, is an ancient Russian folk festival.
 Maslenitsa has its origins in both pagan and Christian traditions and it is considered a farewell to the winter and meeting of the beautiful spring.
 It is celebrated with blini (Russian pancakes), visiting of your loved ones and friends and burning of a Maslenitsa scarecrow.

 The time of Maslenitsa is different each year, as it depends on the time of the Orthodox Easter.
-Orthodox Easter is quite late this year and falls on April 28th.
-So “Butter Week” will last from 4th to 10th of March.
-The last day of Maslenitsa, March 10th, is Forgiveness Sunday.
-On Monday, March 11th, the Great Lent will begin, which will end on Saturday, April 27.
+Orthodox Easter is quite late this year and falls on April 19th.
+So “Butter Week” will last from 24th of February to 1st of March.
+The last day of Maslenitsa, March 1st, is Forgiveness Sunday.
+On Monday, March 2nd, the Great Lent will begin, which will end on Saturday, April 18.

 Pancake Week – Folklore and Christianity